 Department Chairs

-Each department shall have a chair who serves as the principal officer of the department and represents the department at Executive Committee meetings.
-The responsibilities of the chair are described in the University of Colorado Administrative Policy Statement 1026, “Roles and Responsibilities of Department Chairs
+Each department shall have a chair who serves as the administrative and academic leader of the department and represents the department at Executive Committee meetings.
+The responsibilities of the chair are described in Campus Administrative Policy 1020, “Roles and Responsibilities of Department Chairs

-(January 1, 2018 ).
-The chair has the responsibility for providing leadership toward the achievement of the highest possible level of excellence in the teaching, research and scholarship, [patient care], and service and leadership activities of the department.
-The chair is expected to serve as a role model for professionalism and to create a climate of respect, civility, mutual accountability, fairness, collaboration and compassion within the department.
+( July 1, 2020).
+The chair is responsible for providing leadership toward the achievement of the highest possible level of excellence in the clinical, teaching, scholarly, and service and leadership activities of the department.
+The chair is expected to serve as a role model for professionalism and to create a climate of respect, civility, mutual accountability, fairness, collaboration and compassion within the department.”
 The chair is expected to articulate the goals of the department, both within and outside the department, to articulate the department's actions or requests in pursuit of these aims, and to maintain a climate that is collegial, that respects, promotes and celebrates diversity, that treats faculty, staff and learners fairly and that supports creativity and innovation.

 The chair has the explicit responsibility to communicate effectively with faculty, and to review faculty performance regularly in all applicable areas, including teaching, scholarship, clinical practice, service and professionalism.
-Chairs must also “ensure that faculty members are aware of the criteria prescribed for appointment, reappointment, promotion, tenure and post-tenure review and to make appraisals and recommendations in accordance with the procedures and principles stated in department, School of Medicine, and campus policies and in accordance with the procedures and principles stated in the Laws of the Regents and in APS 1022 – Standards, Processes and Procedures for Comprehensive Review, Tenure, Post- Tenure Review and Promotion.
+Chairs must also “ensure that faculty members are aware of the criteria prescribed for appointment, reappointment, promotion, tenure and post-tenure review and to make appraisals and recommendations in accordance with the procedures and principles stated in department, School of Medicine, and campus policies and in accordance with the procedures and principles stated in the Laws of the Regents and in APS 1022 – Standards, Processes and Procedures for Tenure, Promotion, and Post- Tenure Review, and Campus Administrative Policy 1049 – Reappointment, Tenure and Promotion Review.

-For all full-time (> 0.5 FTE) faculty members, including those employed by affiliated institutions, department chairs must ensure that: adequate mentoring and career development programs are in place for all assistant and associate professors; faculty performance reviews are conducted regularly, in accordance with the procedures and principles stated in the Laws of the Regents and the University of Colorado Administrative Policy Statement on Faculty Development and Mentoring; faculty members are made aware of career development resources, such as the Guide to Building a Dossier for Promotion and Tenure, Recognizing the Scholarship of Education, Application and IntegrationPromotion 101 courses, and seminars organized by the Office of Faculty Affairs, the Academy of Medical Educators and the Colorado Clinical and Translational Sciences Institute (CCTSI); all assistant professors undergo a comprehensive academic (“mid-course”) review during their third or fourth year in rank, in accordance with University policies; and that all associate professors receive ongoing mentoring and comprehensive performance reviews and develop a plan for promotion to full professor or continued academic advancement.
+For all full-time (> 0.5 FTE) faculty members, including those employed by affiliated institutions, department chairs must ensure that: adequate mentoring and career development programs are in place for all assistant and associate professors; faculty performance reviews are conducted regularly, in accordance with the procedures and principles stated in the Laws of the Regents Administrative Policy Statement 5008 (Faculty Performance Evaluations); ; faculty members are made aware of career development resources, such as the Guide to Building a Dossier for Promotion and Tenure, Recognizing the Scholarship of Education, Application and Integration (A Guide for Clinician-Educators), Promotion 101 courses, and seminars organized by the Office of Faculty Affairs, the Academy of Medical Educators and the Colorado Clinical and Translational Sciences Institute (CCTSI); all assistant professors undergo a comprehensive academic (“mid-course”) review during their third or fourth year in rank, in accordance with University policies; and that all associate professors receive ongoing mentoring and comprehensive performance reviews and develop a plan for promotion to full professor or continued academic advancement.

 The chair is “expected to seek the advice of departmental faculty colleagues in a systematic way, to provide for the conduct of departmental affairs in an orderly manner through department meetings and the appointment of appropriate committees, and to keep department members informed of [their] actions in a timely manner.”
 Further, “the

 chair should be receptive to questions, complaints, grievances and suggestions from members of the department, both academic personnel and staff, and from students [and other trainees].”
-Refer to the Administrative Policy Statement (Roles and Responsibilities of Department Chairs) for further details.
+Refer to the Campus Administrative Policy (Roles and Responsibilities of Department Chairs) for further details.

 Meetings and Reports